hamza-boudouche/cloud-computing-project/README.md

 and that the public IP adresse wasn't assigned to the service yet.
 This process can take some time.

-We can then check if the application is working by visiting the IP adresse we just got in a web browser.
+We can then check if the application is working by visiting the IP adresse that we just got in a web browser.
 We can also verify the logs of the load generation microservice by executing the following command: